Office of the Director

 The Division fosters research in disease areas, such as atherothrombosis, heart attack and heart failure, high blood pressure, stroke, atrial and ventricular arrhythmias, sudden cardiac death, adult and pediatric congenital heart disease, cardiovascular complications of diabetes and obesity, and other cardiovascular disorders.
 Technology development for the diagnosis and treatment of cardiovascular disorders is also supported.
 Research also includes a number of well-known epidemiological cohort studies that describe disease and risk factor patterns in populations; clinical trials of interventions to prevent disease and to prevent or modulate risk factors; studies of genetic, behavioral, sociocultural, health systems, and environmental influences on disease risk and outcomes; and studies of the application of prevention and treatment strategies to determine how to improve clinical care and public health.
 The Division supports training and career development for these areas of research.
 In addition to the Office of the Director, the Division is organized operationally as 3 Offices and 3 Programs that oversee 8 Branches.

-Michael Lauer, M.D., Division Director
+George Mensah, M.D., Acting Division Director

 PROGRAM IN BASIC & EARLY TRANSLATIONAL RESEARCH